chandravadans/innovation-lab/Readme.md

  ```
  http://localhost:8080/swagger-ui.html
  ```
- # Salient Features of the application
+ # Salient features of the application
  * Uses JPA, so can easily switch the backend store to any SQL based datastore like Oracle, MySQL, etc.
  * Live REST API documentation that uses the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification).
  * Clients don't require a REST Client to interact with the app, it hosts an inbuilt page to do the same.